List of Tom Sawyer characters: Sally and Silas Phelps

+Tom's other aunt, Sally Phelps, lives considerably farther down the Mississippi River, in the town of Pikesville.
+She is married to Silas Phelps.
+Like her sister Polly, Sally rules her roost with a firm hand, but she always means well, and is similarly kind and lovingly caring.

 Other characters

 Huckleberry Finn

 Huckleberry "Huck" Finn is the protagonist and narrator of Adventures of Huckleberry Finn, Tom Sawyer Abroad, and Tom Sawyer, Detective.
 Huck is one of Tom's best friends.
-After The Adventures of Tom Sawyer Huck describes his own adventure in Adventures of Huckleberry Finn, including how he escapes from his drunken, abusive father, and how he met Jim, the runaway slave.
+After The Adventures of Tom Sawyer, Huck describes his own adventure in Adventures of Huckleberry Finn, including how he escapes from his drunken, abusive father, and how he met Jim, the runaway slave.
+Like Tom, Huck often engages in somewhat unruly behavior, but in reality he has a very kind heart and a deeply caring personality, sometimes displaying even stronger morals than he himself realizes.
+He also progressively matures morally and intellectually throughout the stories, just as Tom does.

 Pap Finn

 Huck's abusive, drunken father.
 He had vanished prior to the beginning of Adventures of Huckleberry Finn but shows up at the beginning of that story and forcibly takes his son to live with him.
 He also tries to sue Judge Thatcher to get the six thousand dollars Huck had given the Judge for safekeeping, and confiscates whatever money Huck has in his pocket, using it to get drunk.
 He is infuriated that his son would try to amount to more than he did and live in better conditions.
 He demands that Huck quit school, threatening him with whipping.
 Soon after Huck escapes, Pap Finn leaves to search for him and doesn't return.
 At the end of Adventures of Huckleberry Finn, Jim reveals to Huck that the corpse they found in the abandoned house early in the book was actually that of Huck's father.
 Pap Finn's backstory is explored in Finn: A Novel (2007), by Jon Clinch.